devlinmorrow/httpServer/README.md

 * **Setup for others**
 There is currently a reasonably large set of instructions that other developers must follow in order to set up running the Cob Spec test suite against this program.
 I would like to create a more extensive build automation system to cut down on such set up for others.

+* **Response Builder**
+Several of the Handlers needs to build the same type of Response (e.g. 'Not Found Response').
+Currently, they are each manually building such identical Responses - this should be performed by a Builder class.